caranha/GP-short-tutorial/README.md

 # TODO
 ## Lecture Notes:
+- Break the lecture in two parts:
+  - Part 1: Until NEAT (GP Basics)
+  - Part 2: From NEAT on (Modern GP?)
 - Extend section on Fabio's work
 - Add section on PushGP
 - Add reference to GP Handbook